-#12 Updated by billygoat about 1 year ago
+#12 Updated by billygoat over 2 years ago

 Ok, so I went out and bought an official wiimote and it does crash.
 I've been using EEEkit wiimotes since they were a quarter of the price(and included nunchuks).
 So at least I can now recreate the crash locally.
 And it does crash for every game.
 Thanks for the info provided!

 It looks like the crash has to do with wiimotionplus.
 I'll try to dig deeper into it when I have time so you may have to get different controllers if its not a quick fix.
 I can confirm the EEEkit controllers from amazon work, they were $30 for two including nunchuks.

 #13 Updated by eludias over 2 years ago

 Great that you are able to reproduce the crash, and thanks for the EEEkit advise ;-) .